 This program is made up of student-driven teams that work like companies on real-world projects ranging from finding solutions to global challenges to making an existing product better; from participating in national competitions to working with local companies on a critical design.
 Students in Mechanical Engineering will have up to six semesters of experience with the Enterprise Program.

 The Argo Armada builds custom rockets for various competitions.
-The goal of the 2019-2020 team is to achieve Level 2 certification and to prepare for the ESRA National Competition.
+The goal of the 2022-2023 team is to achieve Level 3 certification and to prepare for the ESRA National Competition.
 We also have a Rocket Club that is open to all UWF students.

 SAE Aero (Argonautics)

 The SAE Baja team designs and builds a baja-type vehicle for a yearly SAE Baja competition.
 The competition, which draws about 100 teams from universities in the US and around the world, is comprised of endurance, agility, power and speed events.
 The team competed for the first time in 2019 and is looking to place in the top 40 in the nation in 2023.

-The Solar Car Team is designing and building a solar car for the 2020 Formula Sun Grand Prix event.
-The team was recently awarded a legacy car from the Massachusetts Institute of Technology (MIT) and hopes to use the lessons learned from observing the 2019 Formula race to help prepare for the 2020 competition.
+The Solar Car Team is designing and building a solar car for the 2023 Formula Sun Grand Prix event.
+The team was recently awarded a legacy car from the Massachusetts Institute of Technology (MIT) and is preparing for the 2023 competition.